Recreation Facilities Re-Opening Plan

 - Danvers Harbormasters Pump Out program is currently on hold pending further guidance.

 As part of the Town’s COVID response, this summer Sandy Beach will not be guarded, and users will be at their own risk.
 The guidelines for reopening are listed below.

 - Distance Requirements: Min. of 6 ft. distance between toweling & beach blanket groups.

-- Face Coverings & Group Size Limits: May be modified based on updated guidelines.
+- Face Coverings & Group Size Limits: 10 people (max) when seated.

 - Other Beach Activities: Ball sports allowed on the beach.

 All fishing is open in season with the proper permits.
 Fishing can be done easily while practicing social distancing.